John Cage: 1960s: Fame

 Many of the Variations and other 1960s pieces were in fact "happenings", an art form established by Cage and his students in late 1950s.
 Cage's "Experimental Composition" classes at The New School have become legendary as an American source of Fluxus, an international network of artists, composers, and designers.
 The majority of his students had little or no background in music.
 Most were artists.
 They included Jackson Mac Low, Allan Kaprow, Al Hansen, George Brecht, Ben Patterson, and Dick Higgins, as well as many others Cage invited unofficially.
 Famous pieces that resulted from the classes include George Brecht's Time Table Music and Al Hansen's Alice Denham in 48 Seconds.
-As set forth by Cage, happenings were theatrical events that abandon the traditional concept of stage-audience and occur without a sense of definite duration.
+As set forth by Cage, "happenings" were theatrical events that abandon the traditional concept of stage-audience and occur without a sense of definite duration.
 Instead, they are left to chance.
 They have a minimal script, with no plot.
 In fact, a "happening" is so-named because it occurs in the present, attempting to arrest the concept of passing time.
 Cage believed that theater was the closest route to integrating art and real life.
 The term "happenings" was coined by Allan Kaprow, one of his students, who defined it as a genre in the late fifties.
 Cage met Kaprow while on a mushroom hunt with George Segal and invited him to join his class.
 In following these developments Cage was strongly influenced by Antonin Artaud's seminal treatise The Theatre and Its Double, and the happenings of this period can be viewed as a forerunner to the ensuing Fluxus movement.
-In October 1960, Mary Bauermeister's Cologne studio hosted a joint concert by Cage and the video artist Nam June Paik, who in the course of his performance of Etude for Piano cut off Cage's tie and then poured a bottle of shampoo over the heads of Cage and Tudor.
+In October 1960, Mary Bauermeister's Cologne studio hosted a joint concert by Cage and the video artist Nam June Paik (Cage's friend and mentee), who in the course of his performance of Etude for Piano cut off Cage's tie and then poured a bottle of shampoo over the heads of Cage and Tudor.

 In 1967, Cage's book A Year from Monday was first published by Wesleyan University Press.
 Cage's parents died during the decade: his father in 1964, and his mother in 1969.
 Cage had their ashes scattered in Ramapo Mountains, near Stony Point, and asked for the same to be done to him after his death.